Coverage

 We re-ingest county records on a regular cadence.
 The exact frequency depends on the county, but our goal is to stay current with the clerk's index.

-We're expanding across Colorado.
-We don't pre-announce counties or timelines, but customer demand directly influences what we add next.
-Reach out if there's a county you need.
+We're expanding across Colorado and into new regions around the country.
+We don't pre-announce markets or timelines, but customer demand directly influences what we add next.
+Reach out if there's an area you need.

 Yes.
 Email contact@mineralscout.ai with the county and state you need.
 We use customer requests to prioritize which counties we onboard next.